David I as Prince of the Cumbrians

 Before David I became the King of Scotland in 1124, he was the prince of the Cumbrians and earl of a great territory in the middle of England acquired by marriage.
 This period marks the beginning of his life as a great territorial lord.
 Circa 1113, the year in which King Henry I of England arranged his marriage to an English heiress and the year in which for the first time David can be found in possession of "Scottish" territory, marks the beginning of his rise to Scottish leadership.

-Introduction — David and Henry I
+Background

-No historian is likely to deny that David I's early career was largely manufactured for him by King Henry I of England.
+Most historians agree that David I's early career was largely manufactured for him by King Henry I of England.
 David was one of Henry's "new men", and his "greatest protégé"; Henry's influence had brought David his English marriage and lands, and Henry's military power had allowed David to take up his Scottish lands.
 David's early career can be understood as part of Henry's frontier policy, which included marriage of two daughters to the kings of Scotland and Galloway, consolidation of royal control in the north-west coast of England and the quelling of the Montgomeries, marcher lords on the Welsh borders who had been allied to Muirchertach Ua Briain, High King of Ireland (1101–19).
 The world of peace which David had enjoyed in England ended after the death of Henry I, just as it did for most other English magnates.